 CBCA is one of the three most abundant cannabinoids, even if coming in a low third place behind THCA and CBDA.
 CBCA is formed within the trichome alongside its cannabinoid counterparts and decarbs into the cannabinoid CBC.

 CBD is the second most commonly used cannabinoid found in cannabis plants.
 It is not psychoactive and can even counter the psychoactive effects of THC.
-CBD has been effectively used to treat epilepsy, autism as well as other conditions.
+CBD has been effectively used to treat epilepsy and autism, as well as other conditions.

 CBDA (Cannabidiolic Acid)

 Produced by the cannabis plant and found suspended within the resin that is secreted by trichomes (cannabis resin glands).
 Scientifically referred to as cannabidiolic acid.
 CBDA is the natural state of “CBD” before heat has been applied.
 CBDA is being researched for its anti-inflammatory properties.

 CBG is one of the rarest and most expensive cannabinoids on the market.
 CBG, like all other cannabinoids, comes from CBGA.
 One of the reasons CBG is so rare, is because CBGA is usually converted into THCA and CBDA before the cannabis plant is harvested.